 Psychiatric Drugs Killing Americans

 Scientists say that psychiatric drugs kill over 500,000 Americans aged 65 and older, annually, and their helpfulness to patients is minimal.
 Pseudoscience is rampant within psychiatry.
 Are you a victim of the pill-pushing, victim-manufacturing industry that’s disguised as a legitimate mental health resource?
 It seems everything is a disorder and there’s a pill for everything, but the dangers of this ideology are becoming more evident.
 Very few psychiatric drugs have long-term, unbiased testing, and many are being used off-label.
-Many drugs have potentially dangerous, irreversible, incapacitating side effects, but this is often downplayed or totally withheld information to the patient.
+Many drugs have potentially dangerous, irreversible, incapacitating side effects, but this is often downplayed or totally withheld information (for the patient).

 Appearing in the British Medical Journal in 2015, Peter Gotzsche argues:

 “The randomised trials that have been conducted do not properly evaluate the drugs’ effects.
 Almost all of them are biased because they included patients already taking another psychiatric drug.
 Patients, who after a short wash-out period are randomised to placebo, go “cold turkey” and often experience withdrawal symptoms.
 This design exaggerates the benefits of treatment and increases the harms in the placebo group, and it has driven patients taking placebo to suicide in trials in schizophrenia.”

 There’s an extended article, if you read the above journal article, which presents two sides of an issue.
 Be sure to look at the conflicts of interest statement — it should give you some hints as to who’s telling the unbiased truth.